Agave Syrup: Nutrition, Health Benefits, And Side Effects

 Pure agave syrup has a slightly smoky aftertaste.
 Dark agave has a prominent smokey taste, so it is used in baking.
 Light agave has a more subtle flavor and is used in salad dressings and beverages.

-But what is it that really makes it a healthy sugar substitute?
+But is agave healthy?
+What is it that really makes it a healthy sugar substitute?
 Let us explore some agave syrup nutritional facts to find out.

 Nutritional Information